-Prostatitis syndromes including prostate pain complaints amongst men have long been recognized as a common clinical scenario encountered by physicians.^{1,2} It took several years of concerted effort from the National Institutes of Health (NIH) via their Chronic Prostatitis Collaborative Research Network (CPCRN) to help define the disease of Chronic Prostatitis/Chronic Pelvic Pain Syndrome (CP/CPPS).
-International consensus following a 1995 Chronic Prostatitis workshop classified CP/CPPS into 4 categories^{3,4} - this helped define the disease for clinicians, provided a framework from which to approach a disease with a challenging, heterogeneous presentation, and furthermore, allowed for a more standardized approach to research in the field.
+Prostatitis syndromes, including prostate pain complaints among men, have long been recognized as a common clinical scenario encountered by physicians.^{1,2} It took several years of concerted effort from the National Institutes of Health (NIH) via their Chronic Prostatitis Collaborative Research Network (CPCRN) to help define the disease of chronic prostatitis/chronic pelvic pain syndrome (CP/CPPS).
+International consensus following a 1995 chronic prostatitis workshop classified CP/CPPS into four categories^{3,4} - this helped define the disease for clinicians, provided a framework from which to approach a disease with a challenging, heterogeneous presentation, and furthermore, allowed for a more standardized approach to research in the field.

-The continued enthusiasm of the NIH collaboration led to the development of a validated symptom index tool5 - the NIH Chronic Prostatitis Symptom Index (CPSI) - that has allowed for objective evaluation of patients and their response to treatment.
-This tool has proved invaluable in evaluating various treatments for CP/CPPS in clinical trials,6-8 has proved helpful in evaluating CP/CPPS prevalence9 and has been used to validate tiers of disease severity.10
+The continued enthusiasm of the NIH collaboration led to the development of a validated symptom index tool5 - the NIH Chronic Prostatitis Symptom Index (CPSI) - which has allowed for objective evaluation of patients and their response to treatment.

+This tool has proved invaluable in evaluating various treatments for CP/CPPS in clinical trials, 6-8 has proved helpful in evaluating CP/CPPS prevalence,9 and has been used to validate tiers of disease severity.10

 Despite these advancements, CP/CPPS remained a difficult entity to manage.
-Randomized controlled trials of various treatment modalities failed to show significant improvements in measured outcomes.11 Furthermore, the etiology and pathogenesis of CP/CPPS remained an enigma and likely represented a constellation of disease contributors and pathways.
-There were, however, some subgroups that appeared to benefit from various treatment modalities.^{11,12} It was becoming accepted that the heterogeneous nature of patients presenting with CP/CPPS would be best evaluated by subgrouping patients according to either mechanisms, biomarkers or symptoms.
+Randomized controlled trials of various treatment modalities failed to show significant improvements in measured outcomes.
+11 Furthermore, the etiology and pathogenesis of CP/CPPS remained an enigma and likely represented a constellation of disease contributors and pathways.
+There were, however, some subgroups that appeared to benefit from various treatment modalities.
+11,12 It was becoming accepted that the heterogeneous nature of patients presenting with CP/CPPS would be best evaluated by subgrouping patients according to either mechanisms, biomarkers, or symptoms.
 Using available clinical assessment, a phenotypic approach to classifying patients in clinical practice was proposed.
-UPOINT phenotyping13 built on the improvements made by the NIH classification by further recognizing even within these 4 broad categories, patients were still heterogeneous.
-Assessing individual patients according to the proposed six domains allowed for improved patient-centered care, leading to development of individualized clinical treatment strategies.14 our current classification system and spanning the introduction of UPOINT phenotyping.
+UPOINT phenotyping13 built on the improvements made by the NIH classification by further recognizing that even within these four broad categories, patients were still heterogeneous.
+Assessing individual patients according to the proposed six domains allowed for improved patient-centred care, leading to development of individualized clinical treatment strategies.14

+It has now been close to two decades since our updated classification system came into general use and a decade since UPOINT was first introduced, and this has led to a plethora of current research in the field.
+But have any of these developments made an impact on patient evaluation and subsequent treatment?

+This study is a retrospective look at CP/CPPS patients evaluated in a single outpatient clinic over the course of a 16-year period, beginning with introduction of our current classification system and spanning the introduction of UPOINT phenotyping.
 We were interested in observing the initial presentation of CP/CPPS patients in a tertiary prostatitis clinic to determine changes in symptom patterns, UPOINT phenotype, and treatment modality trends over time.

-It has now been close to two decades since our updated classification system came into general use, a decade since UPOINT was first introduced and this has led to a plethora of current research in the field.
-But have any of these developments made an impact on patient evaluation and subsequent treatment?

-This study is a retrospective look at CP/CPPS patients evaluated in a single outpatient clinic over the course of a sixteen-year period, beginning with introduction of